vtex/shoreline/styleguides/admin/documentation/table/table.md

 ### Density

-The density prop changes the height of the table row, you can have `regular`, `compact` and `variable`.
+The density prop changes the height of the table row.
+You can set its value to `regular`, `compact`, or `variable`.

 ```jsx
 <StatefulTable